The best cheap gaming laptop deals of the week: Asus, MSI, Acer, and more

 $1299 $999.99 at Newegg

-This is a fantastic saving on a very respectable gaming laptop, but be warned - the deal ends today (July 8 2020).
-That means you've only got a few hours to take advantage of this massive saving.
-And if you do get your hands on it, you will not be disappointed.
+This is a fantastic saving on a very respectable gaming laptop, but be warned - the deal was supposed to end July 8 2020, so we're not sure how much longer it has.
+If you do get your hands on it, you will not be disappointed.
 This has the makings of a fine laptop for gaming, particularly if and when you can upgrade that RAM a little bit down the line.View Deal

 Cheap gaming laptops deals under $1000 - US deals